edumunozsala/online-gaming-mlops-project/docs/installation.md

 - A AWS S3 bucket containing several folder to store the input data and preprocessed data, the location to save the data for batch inference and its output, the datasets (current and reference) for monitoring performance and the reports.

 ### Run the following steps to deploy the dev solution.

+Make sure you have the software installed and the right AWS User.
+Review items **Install the base software** and **Create a AWS User to deploy the Project** before proceeding.

 1. **Modify the `.env` y `.dev.env` files** with the AWS credentials.
 You do not need to set the others parameters, the default values are all .